 Angel Burgess’ has embraced her authentic voice—a voice that speaks to the heart.
 As a singer, actor, and musician, Ms. Burgess blends a unique fusion of classic elegance and edgy soul that resonates with her audience.
 Angel Burgess’ career is rich in diverse experiences.
 After capturing the attention of world-renowned entertainer MC Hammer, Ms. Burgess immediately joined him on tour as a featured vocalist and backup singer.
 Ms. Burgess has performed and been featured on a variety of nationally televised networks including BET, MTV, VH1, and Trinity Broadcasting Network.
 Ms. Burgess has shared the stage and recorded with artists such as Stevie Wonder and Sheryl Lee Ralph.
 Ms. Burgess has written music and performed vocals for major recording artists Dwele, and R. Kelly.
 Ms. Burgess has performed to international acclaim in Japan, Korea, and Barbados.
 Angel Burgess is a multifaceted performing artist.

 Robert Michael Moreno is a pianist, singer, composer, and musical director.
 Mr. Michael has musical directed Coraline The Musical and The Fantasticks at SF Playhouse; Guys and Dolls at Berkeley Playhouse; and Spring Awakening at Saint Mary’s College.
 Mr. Michael is half of the songwriting team Michael and Simon who wrote Torch: A New Musical; and their forthcoming collection of music, Undiscovered: The Songs of Michael and Simon.

-Cheryle Honerlah is excited for her first show with African-American Shakespeare Company.
+Cheryle Honerlah is excited to work with the African-American Shakespeare Company again.
 Ms. Honerlah is a graduate of California State University, East Bay with a Bachelor of Arts in Theatre Arts.
 Ms. Honerlah recently completed her stage management internship with California Shakespeare Theatre.
 Show credits include: Scroogie; Yerma; I Love You, You’re Perfect, Now Change; Good Person of Setzuan; and the US premiere of NN12.